A Great Hidden Restaurant on the Beach ✓

 The food is surprisingly authentic and excellent!
 Rimpan is not the kind of place that adapts its food to the tourist taste.

-They even prepare Yum Kai Mang Da Talay, my favourite dish, which is not easy to find and not for beginners either.
+They even prepare Yum Kai Mang Da Talay (250 baht), my favourite dish, which is not easy to find and not for beginners either.
 Yum Kai Mang Da Talay is a spicy horseshoe crab egg salad with grated green mango.
 Not for the faint-hearted (250 baht).

-As we have been here so long, we tend to favour real local dishes most travellers would not even consider.
-Here are some of them and they were delicious.
+As we have been here for a long time, we tend to favour real, local dishes most travellers would not even consider.
+Here are some of them, and they were delicious.

 The team and the cooks are friendly.
-The kitchen is reduced to the bare minimum and worth having a look at it: wooden walls and two stoves on a bare concrete floor.
+The kitchen is reduced to the bare minimum and worth having a look at: wooden walls and two stoves on a bare concrete floor.
 It’s all about the chef’s skills!

 There you have it.
 You will need wheels to get there as a Tuk Tuk would cost you quite a bit.
 The parking and the entrance of the restaurant are on the left of the bridge, just before you leave the island.
-To reach the restaurant you will need to walk down a small rickety wooden ladder.
-Not recommended if you have mobility problems.
+To reach the restaurant, you will need to walk down a small rickety wooden ladder.
+It is not recommended if you have mobility problems.

 Photos of Rimpan